absmohamed/JS-intro/Authentication/README.md

 ## The login route

-We've already written code to implement the logic for the login route - it's in register already (passport.authenticate).
-We'll pull it out into a helper function to keep our code dry, and add a log of the session object so we can see what is added by passport when a user is authenticated:
+We've already written code to implement the logic for the login route - it's in `register` already (`passport.authenticate`).
+We'll pull it out into a helper function to keep our code DRY, and add a log of the session and req.user object so we can see what is added by passport when a user is authenticated:

 auth_controller.js